Candidates

 LinkedIn: The Backbone of Professional Social Recruiting

-• Build saved searches using Boolean strings combined with filters for job function, location, and career stage
+Build saved searches using Boolean strings combined with filters for job function, location, and career stage.
+These searches can be refined over time as you learn which keyword combinations surface the most relevant candidates for your specific stack and culture.

 Inbound applicants from LinkedIn can be routed into Fonzi, where multi-agent AI pre-screens for real skills, project history, and fraud, surfacing only high-potential candidates to recruiters.
 This effectively acts as a LinkedIn Premium alternative, letting teams capture LinkedIn's reach without paying for seat licenses or drowning in manual review.